 The basis upon which we will process certain parts of Your Personal Data

-- Where you ask us to assist you with for example your insurance needs, in particular life insurance, we may ask you information about your ethnic origin, your health and medical history (special data).
+• Where you ask us to assist you with for example your insurance needs, in particular life insurance, we may ask you information about your, your health (special data).
 We will record and use this special data to make enquiries of insurance providers in relation to insurance products that may meet your needs and to provide you with advice regarding the suitability of any product that may be available to you.

 Purposes of processing

 We use information held about you in the following ways: